kGorze/TIP4P-Water-Model/README.md

 # Molecular Dynamics Water Study

-This project is a comprehensive investigation of water properties using molecular dynamics simulations with different water models.
+This project is a investigation of water properties using molecular dynamics simulations with two water models(in future maybe more).
 It provides a centralized scripts system to ensure consistent methodology across multiple iterations, allowing for systematic comparison of different water models and simulation conditions.

 ## Project Overview

 The MD Water Study project aims to:

-1. **Compare different water models** (TIP3P, TIP4P, TIP4P/Ice, SPC/E, etc.)
+1. **Compare different water models** (TIP4P, TIP4P/Ice, ...)
 2. **Analyze water properties** at different temperatures and pressures
 3. **Provide reproducible workflows** for water simulations
-4. **Generate publication-quality analyses** and visualizations
+4. **Generate quality analyses** and visualizations
 5. **Establish best practices** for water model selection based on the properties of interest

 ## Project Structure